-Women with AS probably have a similar chance of getting pregnant (fertility rate) as compared to women without this condition.
+Women with AS typically have a similar chance of getting pregnant as compared to women without this condition.

 How will pregnancy affect my symptoms?

-Health care providers are not able to predict how a woman’s symptoms might change, if at all, during a pregnancy.
-However, some studies suggest that most women’s symptoms stay about the same during pregnancy.
-Some women report an increase in certain symptoms, especially as the pregnancy gets further along.
-Other women’s symptoms actually improve during pregnancy, but pregnancy does not appear to protect against AS flare-ups like it may for other autoimmune conditions.
+Healthcare providers are not able to predict how symptoms might change, if at all, during pregnancy.
+Some studies suggest that symptoms stay about the same during pregnancy, while some women report an increase in certain symptoms, especially as the pregnancy gets further along.
+Other women’s symptoms improve during pregnancy.
+Pregnancy does not appear to protect against AS flare-ups like it might for other autoimmune conditions.
 A flare-up of symptoms is common in the first few months after delivery, but this does not mean that the severity of the symptoms will be long-term.

-Does having ankylosing spondylitis increase my chance for miscarriage?
+Does having ankylosing spondylitis increase my chance for a miscarriage?

-Can having ankylosing spondylitis increase my chance for my baby to have a birth defect?
+Can having ankylosing spondylitis increase the chance for my baby to have a birth defect?

-There have not been any published studies to date looking at AS by itself to check for birth defects.
-Many people with AS use medication, so the results from any studies might be due to the medication instead of to the AS itself.
-We recommend discussing your treatment options with your health care provider.
-Your healthcare provider can work with you to manage your medical condition during pregnancy.
+In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
+This is called her background risk.
+There have not been any published studies to date looking at whether having AS by itself increasing the changes of birth defect in a baby.
+Many people with AS use medication.
+We recommend discussing your treatment options with your healthcare provider.
+Your healthcare provider can work with you to manage your medical condition during a pregnancy.

 Does having ankylosing spondylitis mean I have a higher chance for a pregnancy complication?